 The Yale Corporation, or board of trustees, is the university’s principal governing body.
-In comparison to those at many other institutions of higher education, Yale’s board is small and plays a uniquely active role in university governance.

 As fiduciaries, the trustees ensure that Yale’s academic and administrative leadership are guided by sound policies and practices, and equipped with adequate resources, to further Yale’s mission.
 In this work, they balance the needs of today’s faculty, students, alumni, and staff with those of future generations.